 Please contact your state's applicator certification agency or your state Extension Pesticide Safety Education Program for state-specific regulations.
 You may contact either for further assistance.
-For contact information, see chapter G.

 RESTRICTED USE PESTICIDE

 (GROUND AND SURFACE WATER CONCERNS)

 FOR RETAIL SALE TO AND USE ONLY BY CERTIFIED APPLICATORS OR PERSONS UNDER THEIR DIRECT SUPERVISION, AND ONLY FOR THOSE USES COVERED BY THE CERTIFIED APPLICATOR'S CERTIFICATION.